mathiasertl/django-ca/docs/source/crl.rst

 ``http://ca.example.com/django_ca/crl/<serial>/``.
 If you installed django-ca as an app, you only need to include ``django_ca.urls`` in your URL conf at the appropriate location.

-The default CRL provides a ASN1/DER CRL signed with sha512, that expires every 10 minutes.
+The default CRL is in the ASN1/DER format, signed with sha512 and refreshed every ten minutes.
 This is fine for TLS clients that use CRLs and is in fact similar to what public CAs use (see :ref:`ca-example-crlDistributionPoints`).
 If you want to change any of these settings, you can override them as parameters in a URL conf::